Andrey-optimist/robot/README.md

 # How to run:

-copy directoty priv2/priv2m to your workspace.
+Copy directoty priv2/priv2m to your workspace.

 For priv2 test: